Learn about dementia and how Canada is helping those who live with the disease.

 - how to better support those affected within the community

-Dementia Friends Canada seeks to register one million Canadians as Dementia Friends by 2017.
-The program will improve awareness and understanding by reaching out to Canadians individually and in their workplaces.
+Dementia Friends Canada seeks to improve awareness and understanding by reaching out to Canadians where they live and work.
 We will inform people through:

 - a website